-The minimum total time commitment of Clinical Internship for secondary candidates is no fewer than 16 weeks of full-time presence in the middle/secondary classroom, including required LCSC events for clinical interns.
+The minimum total hours of Clinical Internship for elementary candidates during the first semester is no less than 300 hours; during the second semester, no less than 16 weeks (including required LCSC events for clinical interns).

-You may be absent no more than three days of Clinical Internship and will be required to extend Clinical Internship for any missed days beyond the three.1 You must secure permission in advance from your school and college mentors to be absent from Clinical Internship to attend job fairs or other professional activities.
+You may be absent no more than three days each semester of Clinical Internship and will be required to extend Clinical Internship for any missed days beyond the three days.
+You must secure permission in advance from your school and college faculty mentors to be absent from Clinical Internship to attend job fairs or other professional activities.